Best PS5 Exclusive Games Guide 1

 Image: Push Square

+PlayStation Studios frequently produces some of the best games in the business, and alongside publishing partnerships with external teams, PS5 is home to a variety of great console exclusives.
 As such, putting together a list of the best PS5 exclusive games is no easy task.
-However, the Push Square community has come together to rate their favourite ones and form the ranking you see below.
+However, the Push Square community has come together to rate their favourites and form the ranking you see below.
 This list has been rated and ranked entirely by you.

 However, before we get to the list, we need to do a bit of housekeeping.
 The term "exclusive" has become muddied over the past generation or so.
 Therefore, we've expanded what games qualify for this list.
 If a game appears on a platform beyond PS5, it must work to these parameters in order to make it into the rankings: